sciwp/docs/docs/dependencies.md

  We will see the providers in depth in the Components section.

 ### Singleton Binding
-If you want to bind a singleton so there's just one instance of a service in your plugin, you can bind da singleton.
+If you want to bind a singleton so there is just one instance of a service in your plugin, you can bind da singleton.
 You may think that you can just apply the singleton patternt in the service class, and you are right.
 However, this will just allow to have just one and only one instance, even when you are testing.
 Ideally, you should define singletons using the ```singleton``` binding method:

 ```php
 namespace MyPlugin;